VerifiableFL: Verifiable Claims for Federated Learning using Exclaves: Evaluation

-For moderate and large models~(\ie VGG9, MobileBERT, BERT, DistilGPT2, and GPT2), \sys{}'s overhead is less than $10\%$ compared to \NVFlareNoSec, which is similar to \NVFlareCVM{}'s overhead of $6\%$.
-Since local model training occupies most of the time in the FL workflow when executing FL tasks, \sys{}'s performance is insensitive to the extra latency of runtime attestation and its network overhead.
-In contrast, small models (\ie LeNet) require little training time.
-Here, \sys's performance becomes sensitive to the runtime and I/O costs, resulting in a performance degradation.
+For moderate and large models~(\ie VGG9, MobileBERT, BERT, DistilGPT2, and GPT-2), \sys{}'s overhead is below $10\%$ compared to \NVFlareNoSec, which is slightly higher than \NVFlareCVM{}'s overhead of $4\%$.
+Across all models, the overhead stays low.
+LeNet has a slightly higher overhead than other models, because its small model requires little training time, which makes it sensitive to the CVM overhead and \sys{}'s runtime and I/O costs.